-English is the language of instruction and all applicants must demonstrate English proficiency.
+Applicants who apply to one of our English programs must demonstrate English proficiency.
 Please note that English Language proficiency must be demonstrated during Step 1 of the application process.
 Applicants at the undergraduate level must submit proof of English Language proficiency in one of the following ways: